Learning Resources

 The 1924 landmark Buck v.
 Bell Supreme Court case upheld a Virginia statute that allowed eugenic sterilization of genetically unfit people.
 Carrie Buck, and her mother Emma, were committed to the Virginia Colony for Epileptics and the Feeble-Minded in Lynchburg, Virginia.
 Carrie and Emma were both judged to be "feebleminded" and promiscuous, primarily because they both had children out of wedlock.
 Carrie's child, Vivian, was judged "feebleminded" at seven months of age.

-With an elbow partner, analyze and discuss the image of the historical marker using Jamboard slide number five, then record your response on a sticky note.
+With an elbow partner, analyze and discuss the image of the historical marker using slide number five, then record your response in the text box.

 • Does this historical marker express who we are now?
 (As a nation?
 As caregivers?)